 It bewildered us at first to witness mother shifting her shape

-into that of a goldfinch.
+into that of a red-headed finch.
 Yet, when we bought a gilded cage

 for her I found myself missing her human form and decided